sottasio/Propogold/README.md

 # Credits
 I would like to thank my friend for inspiring me to do such a software and also all who test it and tell me if they find it useful.
-Send your complaints or suggestions at : sottasiogmail.com.
+Send your complaints or suggestions at : sottasio at gmail.com.